arunmdavid/blog/_posts/2014-04-05-behind-the-firewall-lines.markdown

 > " Nah..
 It'll be blocked in firewall to download the required tools.
 Let it be. "

-Even the [Google CDN](https://developers.google.com/speed/libraries/devguide) with 'http' is blocked (only https works), so the websites using [jQuery](http://jquery.com/) from Google CDN won't work.
-Some [URL shortners](http://en.wikipedia.org/wiki/URL_shortening) are blocked.
+The website category 'Personal Pages' is blocked and almost many blogs are blocked under this category.
+The [Google CDN](https://developers.google.com/speed/libraries/devguide) with 'http' is blocked (only https works), so the websites using [jQuery](http://jquery.com/) from Google CDN won't work.
+Some [URL shortners](http://en.wikipedia.org/wiki/URL_shortening) are blocked but the destination links will be working (I've to use some URL expanders to check that).
 On top of all, the website category 'Uncategorised' is blocked.
 Yes, the new websites and the websites for which the firewall couldn't able to categorize all blocked.
 Every new websites and web tools which i see in Hacker News is blocked.
 If i see 'Show HN', I know it will be blocked.

 Also I have [Google Chrome](https://www.google.com/intl/en/chrome/browser/), but installing extension is blocked!!.
 In subsequent firewall rule changes, Google Reader was opened, closed, opened, closed.. then [Google closed it completely](http://www.google.com/reader/about/).
 Then I've moved to [Digg Reader](http://digg.com/reader), but then as Google CDN blocked, it didn't work anymore as it uses jQuery from there.